eqfy/MapDSL/docs/UserDocumentation.md

 ### Accessing X and Y Coordinates From Variables/Constants

 [Constants and Variables](#variables-and-constants) can hold positions.
 Sometimes it can be useful to access the x or y position of the coordinate.
-You can do this simply by append .y or .x to the variable you want to access the coordinate from.
+You can do this simply by appending ".x" or ".y" to the name of the [Position](#position-xy) variable you want to access the coordinate from.

 #### Coordinate Access Examples: